-The first is that the Victorian Government will fund three-year-old kindergarten starting in certain areas in 2020 and rolling out across the State from 2022.
+The first is that the Victorian Government is funding three-year-old kindergarten in certain areas and rolling out across the State from 2022.
 In order for a kindergarten to receive this funding they need to have a registered early childhood teacher employed in the program.

-The second reason is that, from 2020, some long day-care centres will be required to employ a second early childhood teacher.
+The second reason is that, from 2020, some long day-care centres were required to employ a second early childhood teacher.

 ‘To meet these needs,’ Dr Robertson says, ‘there’s going to be a huge demand for teachers.’